Wildlife of Canada: Flora

+Since the end of the last glacial period, Canada has consisted of eight distinct forest regions.
 According to Environment and Climate Change Canada, the nation hosts approximately 17,000 identified species of trees, flowers, herbs, ferns, mosses and other flora.
 Approximately 95 percent of the vascular plants in Canada are of the flowering variety.
 Roughly half of Canada is covered by forest, totalling around 2.4 sqkm.
 Over 90% of Canada's forests are owned by the public (crown land, and the majority being provincial forests).
 About half of the forests are allocated for logging.

 The Great Lakes region flora includes white pine, hemlock and red maples, yellow birch, and beech trees.
-The Maritime region is dominated by the red spruce, while the black spruce is prevalent in the eastern Laurentian, with spruce in the western Laurentian.
+The Maritimes region is dominated by the red spruce, while the black spruce is prevalent in the eastern Laurentian, with spruce in the western Laurentian.
 The balsam fir, white cedar tamarack, white birch, and aspen and jack pine are also found in the eastern portion of the country.
 The tundra is home to the aspen, bur oak, balm of Gilead, cottonwood and balsam poplar.

 The west coast has the western hemlock, red cedar, Douglas fir, Sitka spruce, and western white pine being dominate.
 The Rocky Mountain region consistent of alpine fir, Engelmann spruce, lodgepole pine and mountain hemlock.
 Other native plants seen across Canada include; American ginseng, trillium cernuum, red bearberry, bog Labrador tea, purple prairie clover, sand cherry, Pallas' wallflower, little evening primrose, showy orchis and common eelgrass.

 Species at risk

 Canada's Species at Risk Act (SARA) is the federal government legislation to prevent wildlife species from becoming extinct.
 The goal of the act is to protect endangered or threatened organisms and their habitats.
 Provinces, territories and large municipalities also have their own species and habitat conservation regulations.

 Although Canada has a low percentage of endemic species compared to other countries; pollution, loss of biodiversity, over-exploitation of commercial species, invasive species and habitat loss have threatened many species.
 More than 800 species are listed as being at risk of extinction, including 363 classified as endangered species, —190 threatened species, —235 special concern, and 22 extirpated (no longer found in the wild).

+In addition to the extirpated species, at least 19 have become completely extinct, with 30 species no longer found in Canada.
+These include the Dawson's caribou, sea mink, great auk, Labrador duck, passenger pigeon, deepwater cisco, longjaw cisco, Banff longnose dace, and blue walleye.

 Species at risk include the Canada lynx, polar bear, sea otter, wolverine, black-footed ferret, northern fur seal, steller sea lion, hooded seal, North Atlantic right whale, sei whale and whooping crane.

-In addition to the extirpated species, at least 19 have become completely extinct, meaning more than 30 species of plants and animals have disappeared from Canada since the arrival of European settlers in the 16th century.
-These include the Dawson's caribou, sea mink, great auk, Labrador duck, passenger pigeon, deepwater cisco, longjaw cisco, Banff longnose dace, and blue walleye.